ciderpunx/rsstwit/README.md

     stack install

-And the executable will be in your stack path (eg. /home/you/.local/bin/).
+It will take time.
+Lots of time.
+Eventually the executable will be in your stack path (eg. /home/you/.local/bin/).
 If you have your PATH set up to include this directory then you can now type "rsstwit" to start the program.

 Running
 -------

-You can use rsstwit from the commandline to add, remove and list feeds.
+You can use RSSTwit from the commandline to add, remove and list feeds.
 In addition it has a cron mode, so it can be run as a cronjob and take care of posting your tweets at regular intervals.

 ### Initialize your database